Matthew Clark, Professor of Geography and Global Studies, Director of Center for Interdisciplinary Geospatial Analysis (CIGA), SSU

 Water-Related Courses Taught: I supervise students in the Math and Statistics Freshmen Interest Groups (FIG).

-Water-Related Community Connections: I engage students outdoor activities with the SSU Preserves.
+Water-Related Community Connections: I engage students outdoor activities with the Center for Environmental Inquiry preserves.
 Students underake hand on restoration activities and then collect and analyze data.

 Heidi LaMoreaux, Associate Professor, Hutchins School of Liberal Studies, SSU